coreruleset/documentation/content/configuring/false_positives_tuning.md

 *(Configure-time RE.
 Exclude specific variable from rule.)*

 **Scenario:** The values of request cookies with random names of the form 'uid_\<STRING\>' are causing false positives with various SQL injection rules.
 It is decided that it is not a risk to allow SQL-like content in cookie values, however it is deemed unacceptable to disable the SQLi detection rules for anything apart from the request cookies in question.
 It is decided to tune away these false positives by excluding only the problematic request cookies from the SQLi detection rules.
-A regular expression it to be used to handle the random string in the cookie names.
+A regular expression is to be used to handle the random string portion of the cookie names.

 **Rule Exclusion:**